Osama-Yusuf/AWS-EC2-Status-Controller/README.md

 # AWS EC2 Status Controller
-**AWS EC2 Status Controller** are a bunch of **BASH** scripts for scanning, starting, stopping, and terminating instances in Amazon Web Services.
+**AWS EC2 Status Controller** is a bunch of **BASH** scripts for scanning, starting, stopping, and terminating instances in Amazon Web Services.

 if there's any instance running, it will send you a mail to notify you.